PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-From this plot we get a sense the distributions aren't quite the same.
+From this plot we get a sense that the distributions aren't quite the same.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->